An easy low carb, gluten free king cake cheesecake bar recipe with simple, pantry friendly ingredients. Delicious and perfect for the carnival season.

 Preheat oven to 325.
 Line 8 x 8 pan with non-stick aluminum foil.
 Spray with non-stick cooking spray.
 Using a spatula, scoop 1/2 flour mixture and spread in pan.
 Layer with cream cheese.
 Layer with remaining almond flour mixture.
 Bake in oven for 35-45 minutes or until set.
 Remove from oven and cool.

-Once our dish has cooled, we can make our simple glaze frosting with Swerve confectioners sugar and Fairlife milk.
+Once our dish has cooled, we can make our simple glaze frosting with Swerve confectioners sugar and Heavy Whipping Cream (or Fairlife milk).
 For fun we made purple, green, and gold colored Swerve sugars and sprinkled on top.
 To make this, place a tablespoon of Swerve granular sugar in a ziploc bag.
 Add 1-2 drops of food coloring.
 Mix.

 Low Carb King Cake Cheesecake Bars